 The fix: Stop sneaking around.
 Be honest with your kids about what you're doing -- without providing more details than they need to know, of course.

-- Overshare.
-Speaking of details your kids don't need to know...
-This is another way to compromise your parental authority.
-So keep your anticipation about where that new relationship might lead on the down-low and learn when to bite your tongue about your ex and anything else your kids don't need to know!
+This is another way to compromise your parental authority, so keep your anticipation about where that new relationship might lead on the down-low and learn when to bite your tongue about your ex and anything else your kids don't need to know!

 The fix: Stop over-sharing and keep personal thoughts to yourself.
-Or better yet, seek out some fellow adults with whom you can share your inner-most thoughts and feelings.
+Better yet, seek out some fellow adults with whom you can share your inner-most thoughts and feelings.

-- Mistreat your children.
-This mis-step encompasses multiple parenting mistakes -- from actually abusing your kids to yelling at them or treating them harshly.
+This misstep encompasses multiple parenting mistakes, from actually abusing your kids to yelling at them or treating them harshly.
 Even being a yo-yo parent -- up one day and down the next -- leaves your children feeling uncertain about what to expect and can have a negative impact on your long-term relationship.

 The fix: Become a more consistent, loving parent.
 Consider taking a parenting class or starting a daily journaling routine to help you process your emotions more regularly.

-- Lie.
 Lying to your kids is the fast-track way to lose their respect and your parental authority.
-And remember: they're perceptive!
+Remember, they're perceptive!
 Just like you can read them, your kids are able to read when you're lying to them.

 The fix: Stop lying.
 Either speak the truth or say, "I'd rather not talk about that right now."